vaikunthd/vaikunthd/README.md

 -->
 ## Hi there, I'm Vaikunth Desai 👋

-I am pursuing Master's in Data Science at San Francisco State University.
+I completed my Master's in Data Science at San Francisco State University.
 I completed my Bachelor's from Gujarat Technological University.
 My passion lies in pursuing a career as a Data Scientist | Data Analyst.

 ## Expertise